 On the other side of the hall sat the Ator Lords.
 They are mostly holy warriors.
 Thus, they are clad in the bleached white tunics of Ro'arck's chosen, and each devotedly armed with flail or mace.
 For thirty years these men or their fathers had ruled Parna.
 They possessed the loyality of the professional soldiers, owned herds of horses and each Lord was himself a charismatic war leader and politician.
 But as group they are a pack of boastful trained killers certain of divine favor.

-Seated among the Ator were a hand full of Ivanvil noblemen, mostly distant family of the King’s mother, and were largely of no consequence save one: Hokam the Apostate.
+Seated among the Ator were a hand full of Ivanvil noblemen, mostly distant family of the King’s mother and were largely of no consequence save one: Hokam the Apostate.
 This paranoid and eccentric mage had raised himself to highest circles of power through will and ruthlessness alone.
 He sought no alliances and he needed no alliances, but many a man owed him a debt.
 I’d never want to be to the man that ever made him feel a fool.
 From the Sabatallee tribe there was the corpulent and wealthy merchant Ravennai and his entourage of family and sycophants.
-Like his father before, I knew that eventually the young King and I would need to ask Ravennai for a favor of cash or influence.
+Like the King before, I knew that eventually the young King and I would need to ask Ravennai for a favor of cash or influence.
 Tolerating his singing and joking entourage would pay for itself eventually

 Each faction hoped to influence the new King or at least keep others from gaining an advantage by influencing the young monarch.
 I publicly swore to the King’s recently departed father that I would protect his son and rule as reagent until the King’s majority.
 But in order to keep my position I had to appear humble before those assembled.
 I could appear in no way to be assuming the trappings of the crown.
 Aside from placing myself a seat away from the King and thus the throne I also made sure that my chair was lower than the kings and my wine goblet smaller.

-The Mitirangu were incensed, the King’s father in-law jumped to his feet quarterstaff in hand and struck the floor loudly with his weapon.
+The Mitirangu were incensed, the King’s father in-law jumped to his feet, quarterstaff in hand, and struck the floor loudly with his weapon.
 My Lady Drussell walked to the women’s chamber door and exited without paying him a glance and the Ator warriors laughed.
 “Staff is too small someone yelled” in Ator.
 I had to douse this flame before it got out control.
 So placing my hands at my side, I lowered my head and waited for the King to eat from his wife’s dish.
 As soon as he took a bite I said,

 “Your Highness, did you know that I did not eat bread until I was older than you are now.
 It wasn’t until I came to Parna that I first ate a piece of bread.”
 I spoke loudly so that the room might hear.